 New York Letters of Administration is a document issued by the Surrogate’s Court.
 It enables you to act on behalf of the estate of a person who died without a will.
+The document is not a letter – it’s a court order.
+The confusion stems from the fact that Order used to be called Letters hundreds of years ago.

 Through the process called estate administration, the court will verify that you are the closest living relative.
 The court will also make sure that you are the relative with the priority to be appointed the estate administrator.